-About Depositions | Deposition Interpreters
+About Depositions – Deposition Interpreters

 It is important for attorneys during a deposition to look at and speak directly to the deponent.
-Interpreters (and it is a sign of a poor interpreter if he/she does not do this) will use the first person when interpreting.
+Interpreters (and it is a sign of a poor interpreter if they do not do this) will use the first person when interpreting.
 Should the deponent say “I do not remember,” the interpreter will repeat, “I do not remember,” and not: “She says she does not remember”.
 According to ‘The Person Behind the Face: A Lawyer’s Guide to Cross-Cultural Depositions’ by Nina Ivanichvili (Bench & Bar of Minnesota, Vol. 61, No. 6 | July 2004), a court interpreter’s role is to “translate exactly what is said and at the same level of discourse the speaker uses.”
-An interpreter in a deposition should not summarise, paraphrase, explain, or verbalise his or her personal opinions.
-Instead, the interpreter is charged with the task of relating exactly how something is said by counsel and by the non-English-speaking deponent to properly convey the style and form of the message.’

 Also, take note that in some languages, English phrases/words do not have a direct equivalent, and an interpreter may need longer than you expect to convey the exact meaning of a phrase.
 In Russian, the word “deposition” itself requires four words to convey.
 Similarly, the use of double negatives, common in legal argot, can be highly confusing for Japanese speakers (in whose language this construction does not exist) and may take time to process and understand for both the deponent and interpreter.